irfanahmad2000/LinuxAssignment/README.md

 This is a new line of text.
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles$

-List all files in the "/etc" directory, filter the output to include only those containing the word "conf," and save the result to a file named "conf_files.txt."
+(13)List all files in the "/etc" directory, filter the output to include only those containing the word "conf," and save the result to a file named "conf_files.txt."
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ sudo find /etc -type f -name "*conf*" > conf_files.txt